-This unit equips students with an understanding of the research methods used in health services in order to interpret published research, and design research of their own.
-Unit content includes the theoretical underpinning of both qualitative and quantitative research methods, and the links between the two.
-Students learn how to search for and critically appraise published research in order to design future research projects, and make evidence based decisions to improve practice in clinical settings.
-Through the course of the semester, students explore and apply the skills required to produce a research proposal.
-These steps include formulating a research question, interrogating background literature, selecting an appropriate research design, ensuring ethical research conduct, and planning the practical requirements that enable the project to succeed.
+This unit will equip students with an understanding of the research methods used in health disciplines in order to interpret published research, and design research of their own.
+The Unit content includes the theoretical underpinning of both qualitative and quantitative research methods, and the links between the two.
+Students will learn how to search for and critically appraise published research in order to design future research projects, and make evidence based decisions to improve practice in clinical settings.
+Through the course of the semester, students will engage in the skills required to produce a research proposal.
+These steps include formulating a research question, interrogating background literature, considering ethical requirements and selecting an appropriate research design.

 |Unit name||Health Research Methods|